anoved/Calibre-Recipe-for-Strange-Horizons/README.md

 Installation and Setup
 ----------------------

 As of Calibre 0.8.38, this recipe is included with Calibre.
 No installation is necessary; just click _Fetch news_ and search for `Strange Horizons` in the _Schedule news download_ window.
 Check _Schedule for download_ and specify when new issues should be downloaded.
 I strongly suggest scheduling downloads for the weekend - otherwise, reviews published over the course of the week may not be included (see Limitations, discussed below).
+Click _Save_.

 ![Screenshot of News Schedule Setup](https://github.com/anoved/Calibre-Recipe-for-Strange-Horizons/raw/master/Screenshots/Schedule-Setup.png)

+Alternatively, click _Download now_ (again, issue may be incomplete depending when you download it).

 Note that Calibre may format the retrieved ebook differently depending on settings such as _Preferences > Interface > Behavior > Preferred Output Format_ and _Preferences > Conversion > Common Options > Page Setup > Output profile_.
 I use the `MOBI` and `Kindle` settings, respectively.
 As a result, the output ebook appears in navigable periodical format: